 Content marketing effectively establishes your brand as an authority in your industry.
 Providing helpful, informative content creates trust with your audience.

-PPC can raise awareness quickly but doesn’t contribute to building authority or trust.
+PPC can raise awareness quickly, but it doesn’t necessarily contribute to building authority or trust.
 It’s more about capturing attention than nurturing a long-term relationship.

 Scalability

 PPC offers higher scalability.
-You can easily run multiple, simultaneous campaigns — up to a point — to drive immediate visibility and capture more quality leads.
+You can run multiple campaigns to drive immediate visibility and capture more quality leads.

 In comparison, there’s a practical limit to content production and its immediate impact on traffic.
 It also takes time to plan, research, and distribute content.